CielSeven/EncRelTheory/README.md

 2. **Configure Makefile**
     ```make
     COQBIN=        # Path to your Coq binaries, or leave empty if 'coqc' is in your PATH
-    SymExec_DIR=   # Set to QCP/win-binary/ on Windows, or QCP/linux-binary/ on Linux
+    SymExec_DIR=   # Set to QCP/win-binary/ on Windows, QCP/linux-binary/ on Linux, or QCP/mac-arm64-binary/ on MacOS
-    SYM_SUF=       # Set to .exe on Windows; leave empty on Linux
+    SYM_SUF=       # Set to .exe on Windows; leave empty on Linux and MacOS
-    SUF=           # Set to .exe on Windows; leave empty on Linux
+    SUF=           # Set to .exe on Windows; leave empty on Linux and MacOS
     ```
 3. **Build the separation logic backend**
    ```bash